MuriloHMoreira/supp_code_single_phase_mixed_element/README.md

 # License
 [GPL](https://github.com/MuriloHMoreira/supp_code_FEM_thermohygro/blob/master/LICENSE)

-Supplementary code to "Finite element implementation of a thermohygro model for porous materials at high temperatures using the FEniCS platform".
+Supplementary code to "Towards a single-phase mixed formulation of refractory castables and structural concrete at high temperature".
 Copyright (C) 2020 Murilo Henrique Moreira.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.